Let's have a look at top fruits that are hallmark of Indian summers:

 6. Watermelon: (Citrullus lanatus):

 These super popular fruits are massively grown in India during summer.
-The sweet varieties like sugar baby and sugar queen are more preferred.
+Sweet varieties like sugar baby and sugar queen are more preferred.
 The plant is an annual creeper, and 2-3 fruits per plant are formed on the ground.

 Click here to buy watermelon seeds online in India.